-• With new funding, we plan to test for contaminants such as other heavy metals and polycyclic aromatic hydrocarbons (PAHs).

-• Some preliminary research suggests that lead can indicate where other heavy metals have been deposited, but it may not have the same implications for PAHs, which can have different sources and may behave differently in the environment.
+- With new funding, we plan to test for contaminants such as other heavy metals and polycyclic aromatic hydrocarbons (PAHs). - Some preliminary research suggests that lead can indicate where other heavy metals have been deposited, but it may not have the same implications for PAHs, which can have different sources and may behave differently in the environment.

-Figure 1: Bar chart showing average lead (ppm) in samples within Palisades and Eaton burn scars, and average lead of all samples within a 2 to 3 mile ring around the burn scars (e.g., "Eaton 2 mi ring").
-Rings exclude all samples within scar (only samples within 2-3 mile ring).
+Figure 1: Bar chart showing average lead (ppm) in samples within Palisades and Eaton burn scars, and average lead of all samples within a 2 to 3 mile ring around the burn scars (e.g., "Eaton 2 mi ring"), inclusive of samples within scar.
 Outliers excluded.